 Methods for Solving Simultaneous Equations

-The Simultaneous equations can be solved using various methods.
-There are three different approaches to solve the simultaneous equations such as substitution, elimination, and augmented matrix methods.
-Among these three methods, the two simplest methods that will effectively solve the simultaneous equations to get accurate solutions.
-Here we are going to discuss the two important methods, such as:
+The simultaneous linear equations can be solved using various methods.
+There are three different approaches to solve the simultaneous equations such as substitution, elimination, and augmented matrix method.
+Among these three methods, the two simplest methods will effectively solve the simultaneous equations to get accurate solutions.
+Here we are going to discuss these two important methods, namely,

 Simultaneous Equation Example

 Let us now understand how to solve simultaneous equations through the above-mentioned methods.
 We will get the value of a and b to find the solution for the same. x and y are the two variables in these equations.
 Go through the following problems which use substitution and elimination methods to solve the simultaneous equations.